Sickle Cell Disease

 Because kids with sickle cell disease don't have enough normal red blood cells, they may get tired a lot.
 They also can get infections more than other kids do.
 They may not grow as fast as their friends.
-Sometimes the skin and whites of their eyes have a yellowish color, known as jaundice (say: JON-dus), and they may have to go to the bathroom a lot.
+Sometimes the skin and whites of their eyes have a yellowish color, known as jaundice (say: JON-dus).

 What Causes Sickle Cell Disease?

 Sickle cell disease is an inherited (say: in-HAIR-uh-ted) disease.
 That means you can't catch it from other people like you can catch a cold or the flu.
 Kids are born with the disease when both parents pass along the sickle cell gene to their children.

 Kids with sickle cell disease should get all recommended vaccinations.
 Most also take penicillin (say: pen-uh-SIL-in), a drug that helps prevent infections.
 A doctor may also prescribe a vitamin called folic acid, which helps the body make new red blood cells.
 Another medicine, hydroxyurea (say: hi-drok-see-yu-REE-uh), can make sickled red blood cells less sticky and less likely to cause problems.